-- Janet O. Estep, President & Chief Executive Officer, NACHA
+- Jane Larimer, President & Chief Executive Officer, Nacha

-- David Kretz, Managing Director, Head of Global Payments, Bank of America Merrill Lynch
+- AJ McCray, Managing Director, Head of Global Corporate Payments, Bank of America, N.A.

-- Philip Picillo, Esq., CTP, Senior Vice President, Treasury & Payment Solutions, Webster Bank
+- Philip C. Picillo, Esq., CTP, Senior Vice President, Treasury & Payment Solutions, Webster Bank

 The ACH Operator Advisor Representatives to the Board:

-- Keith Melton, Senior Vice President & Chief Strategy Officer, Retail Payments Office, Federal Reserve Bank of Atlanta
+- Keith Melton, Head of Product & Strategy Management, Federal Reserve Financial Services, Federal Reserve Bank of Atlanta

-NACHA has continually engaged business end users, processors, solution providers and others through membership programs, industry outreach, and various groups and channels within NACHA rulemaking on the development of the ACH Network and the NACHA Operating Rules.
-An integral part of this engagement, the NACHA Board Advisory Group is a formal venue for senior executives from a balanced cross-section of non-financial institution entities including fintechs, processors and end users of the ACH Network.
+Nacha has continually engaged diverse non-financial institution organizations through membership programs, industry outreach, and various groups and channels within Nacha rulemaking on the development of the ACH Network and the Nacha Operating Rules.
+The ACH Network Advisory Board is an integral part of this engagement.